marcchalier/marcchalier.github.io/_pages/about.md

 ---
 **Projet**
 * <b>VARIPOL</b> - <i>Linguistic VARIeties and POLitical Boundaries in the French-speaking World</i>
-* Projet Émergence – Alliance Sorbonne Université
+* <b>Financement</b>: Projet Émergence – Alliance Sorbonne Université
-* Porteur: Marc CHALIER
+* <b>Porteur</b>: Marc CHALIER
-* Durée: 09/2025-08/2027
+* <b>Durée</b>: 09/2025-08/2027
+* <b>Description</b>:

-* Description: The project “Linguistic VARIeties and POLitical Boundaries in the French-speaking World” (VARIPOL) examines the influence of political borders on the perceptions and representations of French varieties in three border regions in Europe, Canada and Sub-Saharan Africa.
+The project “Linguistic VARIeties and POLitical Boundaries in the French-speaking World” (VARIPOL) examines the influence of political borders on the perceptions and representations of French varieties in three border regions in Europe, Canada and Sub-Saharan Africa.
 It addresses three key research questions:

   * Which varieties of French do speakers distinguish in their local linguistic space?
   * Do political borders influence the representations and perceptions of these boundaries?